 PNDI stands for Pennsylvania Natural Diversity Inventory.
 It is a web-based environmental review tool.
 The tool reviews project footprints against endangered, threatened, and special concern species habitats.
 The data comes from the PNHP (Pennsylvania Natural Heritage Program) and the four partner agencies:

 - Pennsylvania Department of Conservation and Natural Resources

 - Pennsylvania Fish and Boat Commission

 - Pennsylvania Game Commission

 Each one of the agencies has jurisdiction over the different species.
 Therefore, they each perform different reviews based on the tool results.

 What is the Process?

 If the project has no impacts or acceptable mitigation measures, the individual can finish the receipt.
-Permitting applications to require a signed copy of the document submitted with the application.
-In situations where impacts may exist, the application will need to be made to the necessary agency.
+Permitting applications require a signed copy of the document submitted with the application.
+Whereas, in situations where impacts may exist, the application will need to be made to the necessary agency.
 These submissions can require further site investigations and reports.
 Once the agency completes a formal review, outcome letters are supplied.

 Who is ACA?

 Started in 1992 and located in Chester County, PA ACA has grown to become a full-service engineering firm.
 Today, we merge professional services with practical knowledge for residential and commercial projects.
 No matter the scale, from installing a fence, to building a structure or developing land, you need permits.
 Because the approval process includes many permits and agencies, it can be a headache.
 Working with ACA’s full-service team saves you time, money, and headaches.
 Every step of the way, we are here to support you and educate you about the process.
 Here are some of the basic services we provide: